-Within the month of February, the variances relative to the BBII schedule are due to signal design progressing slower than baseline, and no OCS foundations installations completed.
-JPB and BBII have jointly developed a schedule that shows foundation installation will be completed by the end of the year.
+Within the month of March, the variances relative to the BBII schedule are due to signal design progressing slower than baseline, slow progress on Traction Power Facilities design and construction, and slow progress on OCS foundations design resolution and installations.

-&lt;sup>1.
-Dates may shift slightly as the update of this month's Progress Schedule is still in process.
+^{1.} Dates may shift slightly as the update of this month's Progress Schedule is still in process.

-&lt;sup>2.
-See "Notable Variances" for explanation on date shift.
+^{2.} See "Notable Variances" for explanation on date shift.